CarolineSantoss/Caroline-Santos/README.md

 ###

-<p align="left">My name is Caroline... and I'm a Desenvolvedora Web, FullStack ...,</p>
+<p align="left">My name is Caroline... and I'm a Desenvolvedora Web, Front End ...,</p>

 ###